Guides

 Best months: May–July

-Best tactic: Troll to find the school → pitch baits to keep them close
+Best approach: Troll to locate → pitch baits to stay on the school

-Best for: Families, groups, and anyone who wants fast action and beautiful fish
+Best for: Families, groups, and anglers looking for steady action

-Whether you’re chasing a single trophy bull or want a cooler full of fresh dolphin, mahi season in Islamorada is something every angler should experience at least once.
+Whether you’re chasing a trophy bull or hoping to fill the cooler with fresh dolphin, mahi mahi season in the Florida Keys is something every angler should experience.

 Ready to Fish Islamorada?